folio-org/deprecated-mod-circulation/README.md

 See https://github.com/folio-org/raml-module-builder#command-line-options for additional command-line options.

+### Documentation of the Service's APIs

+Documentation is auto-generated from the RAML file into HTML.
-Documentation of the APIs can be found at:
+After the service is started, the documentation can be viewed at:

 http://localhost:8084/apidocs/index.html?raml=raml/circulation/items.raml
+etc.

+### Examples

 Make sure to include appropriate headers, as the runtime framework validates them.